huggingface/api-inference-community/README.md

     - `docker_images/example/app/main.py`
     - `docker_images/example/app/pipelines/{task_name}.py`
     to implement the desired functionnality.
 All required code is marked with `IMPLEMENT_THIS` markup.
+3. Remove:
+    - Any pipeline files in `docker_images/example/app/pipelines/` that are not used.
+    - Any imports of the pipelines you deleted from `docker_images/example/app/pipelines/__init__.py`
-3. Feel free to customize anything required by your lib everywhere you want.
+4. Feel free to customize anything required by your lib everywhere you want.
 The only real requirements, are to honor the HTTP endpoints, in the same fashion as the `common` folder for all your supported tasks.
-4. Edit `example/tests/test_api.py` to add TESTABLE_MODELS.
+5. Edit `example/tests/test_api.py` to add TESTABLE_MODELS.
-5. Pass the test suite `pytest -sv --rootdir docker_images/example/ docker_images/example/`
+6. Pass the test suite `pytest -sv --rootdir docker_images/example/ docker_images/example/`
-6. Submit your PR and enjoy !
+7. Submit your PR and enjoy !

 ### Going the full way

-Doing the first 6 steps is good enough to get started, however in the process you can anticipate some problems corrections early on.
+Doing the first 7 steps is good enough to get started, however in the process you can anticipate some problems corrections early on.
 Maintainers will help you along the way if you don't feel confident to follow those steps yourself